Antidepressant Side Effects and How to Manage Them

 - Insomnia – may be treated by improving sleep hygiene, changing when the antidepressant is taken, exercising, or over-the-counter or prescription sleep aids.

 - Headache – over-the-counter non-steroidal anti-inflammatory medications (NSAIDS) like ibuprofen (Motrin) may help.

 - Nausea – may be helped by taking the medication with food, eating smaller, more frequent meals and drinking plenty of water; over-the-counter nausea medication is also available.

-- Dizziness or light-headedness, especially when arising from a sitting or lying position – rising slowly can help; from bed, try laying on your side, then sitting up, dangling legs before standing; avoid caffeine, tobacco and alcohol.
+- Dizziness or light-headedness, especially when arising from a sitting or lying position – rising slowly can help; from the bed, try laying on your side, then sitting up, dangling legs before standing; avoid caffeine, tobacco, and alcohol.

 - Weight gain – focus on a healthy lifestyle including diet and exercise may help; you can also consult a dietician.

 - Sensitivity to sunlight / heat –by staying out of the sun and wearing sunscreen, full sleeves, long pants, and a hat while outside you can avoid feeling ill or getting a rash.

 - Constipation – eating high-fiber foods, drinking more water, getting exercise or taking a fiber supplement can help.